laz0rshi/runbooks/finished/active_directory.md

     - [Golden Ticket - Pass the Ticket](#golden-ticket---pass-the-ticket)
     - [DCSync Attack](#dcsync-attack)
     - [NetNTLM Authentication Exploits with SMB - LLMNR Poisoning - Capturing hash in responder](#netntlm-authentication-exploits-with-smb---llmnr-poisoning---capturing-hash-in-responder)

-## Introduction
-This runbook provides a comprehensive guide to Active Directory enumeration.
-It includes a variety of techniques and tools for discovering and exploiting Active Directory configurations.

 ## Enumeration